 Q: Can Qucksight Authors or Readers invite more users?

 No, QuickSight Authors and Readers are user types that cannot change account permissions or invite more users.
 QuickSight offers an Admin user, who can manage QuickSight users and account-level preferences, as well as purchase SPICE capacity and annual subscriptions for the account.
 Admins also have all QuickSight authoring capabilities.
 Admins can also upgrade Standard Edition accounts to Enterprise Edition if needed.

-Can I use the QuickSight Reader account for display and scripted refresh of QuickSight dashboards on monitors or large screens?
+Q: Can I use the QuickSight Reader account for display and scripted refresh of QuickSight dashboards on monitors or large screens?

 Mobile and web access

 Q: Can I use Amazon QuickSight on my mobile device?

 QuickSight mobile apps (available on iOS and Android) gives instant access to your data and insights for you to make decisions on the go.
 Browse, search and interact with your dashboards.
 Add dashboards to Favorites for quick and easy access.
 Explore your data with drill downs, filtering and more.
 You can also use a web browser on any mobile device to access QuickSight.

 QuickSight supports the latest versions of Mozilla Firefox, Chrome, Safari, Internet Explorer version 10 and above, and Edge.

 You can connect to AWS data sources including Amazon RDS, Amazon Aurora, Amazon Redshift, Amazon Athena and Amazon S3.
 You can also upload Excel spreadsheets or flat files (CSV, TSV, CLF, and ELF), connect to on-premises databases like SQL Server, MySQL and PostgreSQL and import data from SaaS applications like Salesforce.

 Q: Can I connect QuickSight to my Amazon EC2 or on-premises database?